edisonywh/committee/README.md

 `Committee` exposes an easy mix task to install itself.

-To share it with your team, all you have to do is to put `mix committee.install` in one of your onboarding script. **It's a one-time installation**, and from then on, any updates you make to `commit.exs` (`Committee`'s configuration file) will become **immediately available to your team mates**.
+To share it with your team, all you have to do is to put `mix committee.install` in one of your onboarding script. **It's a one-time installation**, and from then on, any updates you make to `.committee.exs` (`Committee`'s configuration file) will become **immediately available to your team mates**.

 *No fuss, no muss.*